How Much to Charge for Lawn Mowing in 2026: A Pricing Guide for Solo Operators

 Track Everything

 You can't raise prices intelligently if you don't know your numbers.
 Track what you charge each customer, when you last raised their rate, and what services they use.
-A CRM built for lawn care (like Houseler) makes this automatic instead of something you're juggling in a spreadsheet or your head.
+A CRM built for lawn care businesses makes this automatic instead of something you're juggling in a spreadsheet or your head.

 Common Pricing Mistakes That Cost You Money